Dolly Parton May Be Getting A Netflix Original Series, According To ‘Grace And Frankie’ Star Lily Tomlin

 — IndieWire (@IndieWire) June 3, 2018

-At this time, all Dolly Parton fans can do is hope what Lily Tomlin accidentally revealed at the panel is true!
+At this time, all Dolly Parton fans can do is hope what Lily Tomlin accidentally revealed at the panel is true.